Search This Blog

 And I love this moment, it's one of the best Sam moment ever, he lost his gamma and he realized how his own egocentrism prevented him to grow, to become stronger and smarter.
 In this moment, Sam is learning about modesty, he's learning that the only thing preventing him to get stronger was himself, because his arrogance had him think he already know everything, that he was always right, preventing him from learning.
 He understood that his ego was his own enemy and it's a life lesson I love and embrace.
 Being smart is admitting that you know nothing and nothing is more dangerous than idiots who think they know everything.

 If you're aware that you don't know shit and accept it you'll open your mind to learn, you'll learn through your own failure, you'll grow, your vision with evolve with yourself.
-That's why the word "woke" was created, it was never meant to be insulting (and it's still not), it means you're aware that you don't know shit and need to learn, because in order to learn you need to put your ego aside and listen to others, you need to stop being the center of attention, it's that simple, that's also why it says a lot about people who use that as an insult and a "virus".
-It's not about pushing some imaginary agenda, it's about learning and understanding people, growing with respect.
+That's why the word "woke" was created, it was never meant to be insulting (and it's still not), it means you're aware that you don't know shit and need to learn, because in order to learn you need to put your ego aside and listen to others, you need to stop being the center of attention, it's that simple, that's also why it says a lot about people who use that as an insult and a "virus", they see it as a threat because they don't want to learn, they want power so they want to be above people, nor their equal and they'd rather live miserable under a dictatorship rather than allowing people to be their equal and loose their illusion of power.

 As I said, even villains have good lessons to share, we also learn through their own experience.